What is Recursive DNS?

 When recursive DNS requests go wrong

-Recursive DNS requests are helpful, but some people have found ways to exploit them.
-For example, attackers can fool DNS servers into thinking that a recursive DNS request from their machine is coming from yours by spoofing, or faking, your machine’s IP address when making the request.
-The attackers can command tens of thousands of computers to fake recursive DNS requests, and all the responses go to your machine instead of theirs.
-The sheer volume of responses can cause your machine to crash or become unresponsive.
+Recursive DNS requests are helpful, but they can be exploited by attackers.
+For example, attackers can fool DNS servers into thinking that a recursive DNS request from their computer is coming from yours by spoofing, or faking, your computer’s IP address when making the request.
+Attackers can command tens of thousands of computers to fake recursive DNS requests, causing all the responses to go to your computer instead of theirs.
+The sheer volume of responses can cause your computer to crash or become unresponsive.

 Did you find this article helpful?